Framing (construction): Walls

 Wall sheathing, usually a plywood or other laminate, is usually applied to the framing prior to erection, thus eliminating the need to scaffold, and again increasing speed and cutting manpower needs and expenses.
-Some types of exterior sheathing, such as asphalt-impregnated fiberboard, plywood, oriented strand board and waferboard, will provide adequate bracing to resist lateral loads and keep the wall square.
-(Construction codes in most jurisdictions require a stiff plywood sheathing.)
+Some types of exterior sheathing, such as asphalt-impregnated fiberboard, plywood, oriented strand board and waferboard, will provide adequate bracing to resist lateral loads and keep the wall square (construction codes in most jurisdictions require a stiff plywood sheathing).
 Others, such as rigid glass-fiber, asphalt-coated fiberboard, polystyrene or polyurethane board, will not.
 In this latter case, the wall should be reinforced with a diagonal wood or metal bracing inset into the studs.
 In jurisdictions subject to strong wind storms (hurricane countries, tornado alleys) local codes or state law will generally require both the diagonal wind braces and the stiff exterior sheathing regardless of the type and kind of outer weather resistant coverings.

+Finally, the outside of the wall sheathing will usually be covered with siding, to protect it from the elements and for decorative reasons.